 But then intelligence also matters as it determines the kind of tasks or conversations your chatbot can handle.
 Needless to say, if you have a clear set of activities preconceived in your mind, you can build awesome customized bots.

-Let’s take you through a short read about 5 important things that can make a chatbot intelligent.1.
-Bots need to understand human conversations:
+Let’s take you through a short read about 5 important things that can make a chatbot intelligent.

 The bot needs to be quick and intelligent enough to understand the context of the conversation happening in real time.
 It’s about sense and sensibility, in conversations.